drogatkin/webfolder/README.md

 You can build it youself and customize as needed.
 I use [7Bee](https://github.com/drogatkin/7bee), or if you do not like Java, then [RustBee](https://gitlab.com/tools6772135/rusthub/-/tree/master).
 You need to step in the build directory to use 7Bee.

+## Troubleshoot
+1. Console may not work at initial deploying the webfolder.
+It's issued that the console code reads autentication data from file which can be not established yet.
+Open the admin screen and press Apply.
+Now the console will work.

 ## Screens

 ![a directory view](https://github.com/drogatkin/webfolder/blob/master/doc/screen%20shot1.png?raw=true)